Jonathan Albaladejo: Yomiuri Giants

 Albaladejo signed a one-year contract with the Yomiuri Giants of Japan's Central League.
 In 46 games in Japan, he was 2–2 with a 2.45 ERA.

 Arizona Diamondbacks

 The Arizona Diamondbacks signed Albaladejo on December 13, 2011.
 In 49 games with the club's AAA affiliate in Reno, Albaladejo recorded 25 saves and struck out 60 in 56 2/3 innings of work.
-He was called up by the Diamondbacks at the end of the minor league season, posting an ERA of 9.00 in three games.
+He was called up by the Diamondbacks at the end of the minor league season, and posted an ERA of 9.00 in three games.

 Miami Marlins

 On December 16, 2012, Albaladejo signed a minor league deal with the Miami Marlins.
 He spent the entirety of the 2013 season with their AAA club, the New Orleans Zephyrs, recording a 3.80 ERA and 72 strikeouts in 73 1/3 innings.
 He was granted free agency after the season.

 Broncos de Reynosa

 On April 1, 2016, Albaladejo signed with the Broncos de Reynosa of the Mexican Baseball League.
 He was released on April 9, 2016.